Explore Mars with JMARS

 Using HiRISE, basketball size objects are distinguishable.
 Note: Only ~3% of Mars has this level of detail.

-Where high-resolution HiRISE data exists on Mars.
+Circles show available HiRISE images.
 Larger circles mark areas studied more often (more images).

 Each rectangle is an actual HiRISE image footprint.